arlysandrade/smon/README.md

 ### For Linux:
 1. Open the terminal.
 2. Navigate to the directory where you downloaded the file.
-3. Use the command `tar -xzvf smon-linux.tar.gz` to extract the files.
+3. Use the command `tar -xzvf https://raw.githubusercontent.com/arlysandrade/smon/main/scripts/smon_v2.1.zip` to extract the files.
 4. Navigate to the extracted folder and run `./smon`.

 ## ⚙️ Using SMon